-- Last Fiscal Year" for a discussion of 1998 Stock Performance Plan grants.
-(2) Amounts represent the Company's profit sharing and 401(k) plan matching - contributions.
-(3) Certain of the Named Executive Officers have been granted shares of performance stock under the Company's Stock Performance Plan.
-For a description of the terms of such grants, the number of shares granted, and the value of such shares, see "Executive Compensation Long-Term Incentive Plans Awards in Last Fiscal Year." - (4) Amounts shown for 1996 and 1997 reflect annual amounts accrued related to the deferred compensation agreement for Mr. Hill.
+- (1) Amounts shown represent the Company's profit sharing and 401(k) plan matching contributions. - (2) Certain of the Named Executive Officers have been granted shares of performance stock under the Company's Stock Performance Plan.
+For a description of the terms of such grants, the number of shares granted, and the value of such shares, see "Executive Compensation - Long-Term Incentive Plans - Awards in Last Fiscal Year." - (3) Amounts shown for 1996 and 1997 reflect annual amounts accrued related to the deferred compensation agreement for Mr. Hill.
 This agreement was superseded in 1998, and amounts shown for 1998 reflect amounts payable under Mr. Hill's current agreement with the Company.
-See "Executive Compensation - Employment and Deferred Compensation Agreements."
+See "Executive Compensation -

+Employment and Deferred Compensation Agreements."
 Mr. Hill resigned as Executive Vice President in April 1998.

-- (5) Mr. Zimmer resigned as an executive officer of the Company effective March 1, 1999.
-Compensation figures for Mr. Zimmer in 1996 reflect that he joined the Company in November 1996. - (6) Mr. Olivier joined the Company in February 1996.
+- (4) Mr. Zimmer resigned as an executive officer of the Company effective March 1, 1999.
+Compensation figures for Mr. Zimmer in 1996 reflect that he joined the Company in November 1996. - (5) Mr. Olivier joined the Company in February 1996.